kubecost/poc-common-configurations/fluxcd/federated-etl-flux/README.md

 # Overview

-These are the steps to enable ETL federation with Kubecost using Argo CD
+These are the steps to enable ETL federation with Kubecost using Flux CD

 Federated-ETL is an efficient method to implement multi-cluster Kubecost while using existing Prometheus installations for short-term metrics.